-Concerned about home security while someone is knocking at your door?
+Concerned about home security while someone is outside of your house knocking at your door?

 Here are 21 things ‘your burglar’ won’t tell you…

 1. “Of course I look familiar.
 I was here just last week cleaning your carpets, painting your shutters, or delivering your new refrigerator.”